watxaut-alpha/gimpify/README.md

 faces onto others faces.
 That's about it.

 ## DISCLAIMER
-- The aim of this package is not to make it beautiful, it is to make it a nightmare
+- The aim of this package is not to make a beautiful montage, it is to make it look wrong and funny.
 - I know there is still room for improvement on the maths for pasting images.
 I will work on it when I have time.
 Help appreciated!